Injection wells are classified as follows:

 (A) Class I.

-(2) Other industrial and municipal disposal wells that inject fluids beneath the lowermost formation containing an underground source of drinking water within one quarter mile of the well bore.
+(2) Other industrial and municipal disposal wells that inject fluids beneath the lowermost formation containing a USDW within one -quarter mile of the well bore.

-(3) Radioactive waste disposal wells whichthat inject fluids below the lowermost formation containing an underground source of drinking water within one quarter mile of the well bore.
+(3) Radioactive waste disposal wells that inject fluids below the lowermost formation containing a USDW within one -quarter mile of the well bore.

 (D) Class IV.

 (1) Wells used by generators of hazardous waste or of radioactive waste, by owners or operators of hazardous waste management facilities, or by owners or operators of radioactive waste disposal sites to dispose of hazardous waste or radioactive waste into a formation which contains a USDW within one -quarter mile of the well.